AlephVault/hardhat-method-prompts/README.md

         return "Foo";
     }, {
         onError: (e) => {
-            console.error("There was an error while computing the keccak256 hash");
+            console.error("There was an error while running this function");
             console.error(e);
         },
         onSuccess: (tx) => {